 determine if they are growing food naturally and in sustainable manner.

-manageable while using sustainable growing practices.
+to remain manageable while using sustainable growing practices.

 (4) How many employees do you have?